 - The Oregon Chapter of the Wildlife Society

 - Oregon Birding Association

-Ladd Marsh Wildlife Area is host to at least 15 nesting pairs of Greater Sandhill Cranes plus fifty or more non-breeding birds that arrive on the wildlife area in spring, disappear for the summer, then return to stage and presumably migrate with the nesting birds in the fall.
+Ladd Marsh Wildlife Area is host to at least 25 nesting pairs of Greater Sandhill Cranes plus fifty or more non-breeding birds that arrive on the wildlife area in spring, disappear for the summer, then return to stage and presumably migrate with the nesting birds in the fall.
 Ladd Marsh staff and partners initiated color banding of cranes hatched on the marsh in 2007 in an effort to learn where these birds winter.
 By spring 2015, we had received no reports of banded birds on the wintering area.
-In 2015 Friends of Ladd Marsh applied for and received grants and private donations begin attaching GPS satellite transmitters to sandhill cranes in collaboration with Dr. Blake Grisham and Texas Tech University.
+In 2015 Friends of Ladd Marsh applied for and received grants and private donations begin attaching GPS satellite transmitters (PTTs) to sandhill cranes in collaboration with Dr. Blake Grisham and Texas Tech University.
 A variety of funding sources have contributed to the purchase of additional transmitters as well as funding ongoing data acquisition through the Argos Satellite System.